Vance Law: Pro career

 Law made his major league debut on June 1, 1980 against the New York Mets, getting one hit in five at bats.
 Over the course of the next two seasons, Law split time between the Pirates and their Triple-A team, the Portland Beavers of the Pacific Coast League.
 In March 1982, the Pirates traded Law, along with pitcher Ernie Camacho to the Chicago White Sox for pitcher Ross Baumgarten and Butch Edge.
 He spent the next few seasons with the White Sox, becoming their regular second baseman.
 In 1984, Law hit 17 home runs, the most homers he'd ever hit in one season in the majors.
 Law would be on the move again, this time traded to the Montreal Expos in exchange for pitcher Bob James.
 In 1987, the Expos did not renew his contract, which allowed him to become a free agent.
 He signed with the Chicago Cubs later that winter.
 Law's best season in the Major Leagues was in 1988 when he hit .293, with 163 hits, and 78 RBIs.
 He was selected to the 1988 All-Star Game as one of a then-record six Cubs players on the team (Andre Dawson, Greg Maddux, Ryne Sandberg, Rafael Palmeiro, and Shawon Dunston were the other five.)

+The Cub with the longest hitting streak to start the season is Vance Law in 1988 with 16 games.

 Law holds an American League record for the longest errorless game by a third baseman when he played all 25 innings of the longest game in AL history (May 8 and 9, 1984, against the Milwaukee Brewers).
 Law also appeared as a pitcher in 7 games, all as an emergency relief pitcher in games that were already blowout losses.
-While a position player may occasionally have one or two career pitching appearances, seven such appearances is an extraordinarily high number.
 Law finished all 7 games he appeared in, and had a career ERA of 3.38 in 8 innings.

 After being let go by the Cubs, Law signed with the Chunichi Dragons of the Japan Central League.
 He'd have one of his finest seasons as a pro, hitting 29 home runs, and batting .313 for the season.
 Law wasn't the only American on the roster for the Dragons that year.
 Former Pirates prospect Benny Distefano was also on the roster.
 After his stint in Japan, Law signed with the Oakland A's and split time between the major league club and their triple-A team the Tacoma Tigers.

-Vance is the first of only three sons of former Cy Young Award winners to reach the big leagues, the others being Kyle Drabek (son of 1990 NL winner Doug Drabek), and Cam Bedrosian (son of 1987 NL winner Steve Bedrosian).
+Vance is the first of only four sons of former Cy Young Award winners to reach the big leagues, the others being Kyle Drabek (son of 1990 NL winner Doug Drabek), Cam Bedrosian (son of 1987 NL winner Steve Bedrosian), and Kody Clemens (son of seven time winner Roger Clemens).
 Law's son Adam also played baseball, but never made it to the majors.